How to Start a Texas Business

 If you need to obtain or renew an occupational license, visit the Texas Department of Licensing and Regulation website.
 They provide dozens of links to Texas licensing programs, as well as downloadable applications and educational resources.

 Your business may also need one or more permits to comply with city/county laws.
-The 2022 Texas Business Licenses & Permits Guide, published by Texas Governor’s office, contains a comprehensive list of all permits you may need to operate your business in the Lone Star State.
+The 2024-2025 Texas Business Licenses & Permits Guide, published by Texas Governor’s office, contains a comprehensive list of all permits you may need to operate your business in the Lone Star State.

 Holding an initial meeting with all members/owners of your company will give you a chance to finalize your business affairs and make sure you’re ready to open your doors.
 During this meeting you should:

-• ratify key documents, such as your operating agreement/corporate bylaws
+• Ratify key documents, such as your operating agreement/corporate bylaws

-• confirm officers/members/directors (and agree on everyone’s salaries)
+• Confirm officers/members/directors (and agree on everyone’s salaries)

-• designate the bank branch where you will open your business account
+• Designate the bank branch where you will open your business account

-• give members/officers authorization to open this bank account
+• Give members/officers authorization to open this bank account

-• approve other relevant resolutions
+• Approve other relevant resolutions

 Make sure to designate someone to take written minutes at this meeting, and keep the minutes in your company records.

-The next step in setting up your Texas company is opening a business bank account.
+The next step in setting up your company is opening a business bank account.
 This account will allow you to keep your business transactions completely separate from your personal finances (and the accounts of other owners/members).
 With this account, you’ll be able to pay your employees, take in revenue and make purchases for the company.

 In order to open an account for your business, banks typically need to see the following documents: